I take back my statement, says Sanjay Raut after remarks against Indira Gandhi

 Karim Lala was one of the three top underworld dons of Mumbai for over two decades, from the sixties to the early eighties, the other two being Mastan Mirza alias Haji Mastan and Varadarajan Mudaliar.

 Deora said politicians should refrain from "distorting" legacies of prime ministers who are no more.
-"Indira ji was a true patriot who never compromised on Indias national security," he said in a tweet.
+"Indira ji was a true patriot who never compromised on India's national security," he said in a tweet.

 India cannot be run in Talibani style: Shiv Sena's Sanjay Raut on #BoycottChhapaak